 * Additional vaccine doses recommended for Aboriginal children

-+ The first is given at 6 to 14 weeks of age and the second dose at 10 to 24 weeks of age
++ The first dose is given at 6 to 14 weeks of age and the second dose at 10 to 24 weeks of age

-From May 2018, all children aged 6 months to less than 5 years of age are eligible to receive free flu vaccines as part of the State Funded Childhood Influenza Program.
+All children aged 6 months to less than 5 years of age are eligible to receive free flu vaccines as part of the State Funded Childhood Influenza Program.
 See the Flu Vaccine page for more information.